mmundy42/mackinac/docs/configure.rst

     if not exists(data_folder):
         makedirs(data_folder)

-Third, set variables for the locations of the data files and the search program that you downloaded above.
-In the cell below, it is assumed that you put the USEARCH program in your home folder.
-Change the value if you put the USEARCH progam in a different location or are using BLASTP.
+Set variables for the locations of the data files.

 .. code:: ipython3

     fid_role_path = join(data_folder, 'otu_fid_role.tsv')
     protein_sequence_path = join(data_folder, 'protein.fasta')
     search_db_path = join(data_folder, 'protein.udb')
-    search_program_path = join(expanduser('~'), 'usearch')

-Fourth, download the files and create the search database.
+Download the files and create the search database.
 Note this step can take a few minutes, depending on your network connection.

 .. code:: ipython3